Interest sessions take place on Friday, July 12 and Saturday, July 13, 2019.

 Sessions in this track include topics like recruitment and selection, training and development, retention, staffing issues, student employees, customer service, communication, supervision and wellness programs.

-Marketing, Communication and Campus Engagement Track
+Sales, Marketing, and Communication Track

 Sessions in this track include topics like student engagement, public relations social media, branding, special promotions and events, marketing plans, and dining plan sales.